DHI Group, Inc. (DHX)

 Then we rank the company based on low debt, high insider ownership, and shareholder yield.

 We measure debt levels by looking at total liabilities (TL) to total assets (TA).
-TravelCenters of America has TL/TA of 59.8%, which is decent.
+Terravest has TL/TA of 56.7%, which is OK.

 Insider ownership is important because that means that the people running the company have interests that are aligned with the interests of other shareholders.
-At TravelCenters of America, insider ownership is approximately 9%.
+At Terravest, insider ownership is approximately 50%.
+This is excellent.

 Each component of the ranking has a different weight.
-The overall combined ranking of TravelCenters of America places it in the top 10 stocks on our screen, or the top 0.4% of the more than two thousand companies we ranked.
+The overall combined ranking of Terravest places it in the top 50 stocks on our screen, or the top 2% of the more than two thousand companies we ranked.

 Step Four